When it comes to B2B studies, having the right people is just as important as asking the right questions.

-Sloppy market research recruiting is a recipe for disaster.
-It fails to snare respondents capable of answering the study questions.
-Unfortunately, rushed recruiting is the industry standard.
+Sloppy B2B market research recruiting is a recipe for disaster.
+Rushed recruiting is the industry standard, unfortunately.
 Especially for panel firms.

 B2B tech companies typically have a vague sense of who they’d like their market research teams to talk to.
-They tend to have an idea of who should be in a focus group, receive a survey, or have an interview.
-This does not go far enough.
+They usually have an idea of who should be in a focus group, receive a survey, or have an interview.
+But, this does not go far enough.
 Vague guidelines are not sufficient for an effective respondent recruitment process.
 Speed should not be the top priority here.

 Finesse and focus are required.

-As a firm that does most of our market research recruiting for studies in-house, we know that the process can be challenging.
-However, our specialized studies bring extraordinarily powerful new perspectives to our clients.
-Those strategy-shifting results make the extra attention we place on market research recruiting well worth the effort.
+As a firm that does most of our market research recruiting in-house, we know that the process can be challenging.
+However, our high-quality respondents bring extraordinarily powerful new perspectives to our clients.
+Those strategy-shifting results make our elite market research recruiting well worth the effort.